As a fitness writer, I eat a few protein bars a week – after watching Joe Wicks’ UPF documentary, will I give them up?

 So where does this leave me?
 Disappointed, mostly, that a food environment driven by profit rather than public health has prevailed – a scan of certain supermarket shelves makes this point hard to argue with.

-My overarching conclusion is that moderation across the board will usually see you right with your diet, but not even I – I self-confessed fitness fanatic – would watch a documentary a title as vanilla as that.
+My overarching conclusion is that moderation across the board will usually see you right with your diet, but not even I – a self-confessed fitness fanatic – would watch a documentary with a title as vanilla as that.

 Read more: I’m a trainer specialising in longevity – these are the five changes that have the biggest impact on my clients